- Brakes work by creating friction to slow down or stop a moving vehicle.

 As a vehicle owner, you need to familiarize yourself with the braking system in your car, truck, or SUV.
 How do you know if your brakes are running properly?
 How can you tell if your brakes need to be replaced?
 What can you do to prolong the service life of your brake components?
 This brief guide will answer these questions and help you differentiate good brakes from bad brakes.

-Often found in older vehicles, brake drums contain two curved shoes that are lined with friction material.
+Often found in older vehicles but now beginning to reappear on some newer platforms used for the rear brakes, brake drums contain two curved shoes that are lined with friction material.
 When the wheel turns, the shoes barely touch the surface of the drum.
 However, when the brakes are pressed, hydraulic fluid transfers the braking force and pushes the shoes outward.
 This lets the friction material come into contact with the rotating drum, slowing or completely stopping the vehicle’s movement.

 Because the brake system is important for passengers’ safety and the vehicle’s integrity, it’s essential to keep an eye on this system’s components.
 Aside from conducting an actual visual inspection, you can also monitor the health of your brakes through both feeling and sound.